Jordan9675/MyDramaScraper/README.md

 This repository provides a classic Scrapy project with a spider named **dramascraper** which allows one to scrap information about the dramas that are listed on [MyDramaList](https://mydramalist.com/).

+It also allows to scrap the list of drama a user **completed** and their associated ratings

 ## Quick start

 To run the spider, first install the dependencies running :

 `pip install -r requirements.txt`

-Then, navigate through the the scrapy project called dramascraper which is located in the root directory and from there, you can very simply run the spider by running :
+Then, navigate through the the scrapy project called dramascraper which is located in the root directory and from there

+You can either scrape MyDramaList's list of drama by running :

 `scrapy crawl dramascraper`

+To scrape data about user's list, you can run :

+`scrapy crawl userdramalist -a "<user1>,<user2>...<userN>"`

+*Note : List of users must be comma separated and enclosed in double quotes.
+A single user can also be passed.*

 ## Data types

+### Drama information

 | Key                 	| Type       	| Description                                                	|
 |---------------------	|------------	|------------------------------------------------------------	|